hugsy/CFB/README.md

 ## Setup

-A Windows 7+ VM (I'd recommend a [Windows 10 SDK VM](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines))
+A Windows 7+ VM ([Windows 10 SDK VM](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines) is recommended)

 On this VM:
  - Enable kernel debug
  - Enable test signing

 Install VS 2015/2017/2019 redist x86 or x64 depending on your VM architecture.

+Follow the indications in the `Docs/` folder to improve your setup.

 -- hugsy